Time Before Memory, an interactive prehistoric tale

-Paleolithic is an interactive that I’m developing in Twine about people who lived in northern Spain and southern France 40,000 years ago.
+Time Before Memory is an interactive story that I’m developing in Twine about people who lived in northern Spain and southern France during the Paleolithic Period 29,000 to 40,000 years ago.
 It’s the prototype of a larger research project.
-You read the story and make a choice in each passage about which branch of the story you would like to follow.
-Most of the images are photos I took from a visit to the region in 2016.
-Others are from tableaux at the American Museum of Natural History.
+Visitors read the story and make choices in each passage about which branch of the story to explore next.

 The image above is of one of the entrances to Las Monedas cave in the Monte del Castillo cave system near Puente Viesgo in northeastern Spain.
 Some of the paintings – especially images of hands – are 40,000 years old.
 There were Nanderthal communities in the region 40,000 years ago.
 But were there Homo Sapiens Sapiens communities there as well?
 That was early for us, but who knows.
 I’m speculating that the hands were painted by Neanderthal artists.
 The site is about 15 kilometers from Altamira.

 This interactive story imagines what life was like for the people who painted the cave walls.
 I’m still working on story details of some of the passages and links as well as the images and sound efx.
 It is almost finished, so please play the story/game and send me feedback!

 More About Time Before Memory

 Time Before Memory is about the end of human evolution.
 It’s not a natural, gradual ending.
 Things will not have run their course, but rather we become extinct.

 There is no such thing as the Anthropocene Epic.
 Let me just say that this is only a clever academic turn of phrase that insists on humanity as the center of earthly creation just as Ptolemy insisted on the Earth as the center of the Universe.
 We are in the Holocene and this is where we remain, and we are destroying everything around us.